-The Commission's regulations authorize the NYISO to answer pleadings styled as protests, and has done so when they help to clarify complex issues, provide additional information, or are otherwise helpful in the Commission's decision-making process.10 The
+The Commission's regulations authorize the NYISO to answer pleadings styled as "comments" as a matter of right.
+The Commission also has discretion to accept answers to protests, and has done so when they help to clarify complex issues, provide additional information, or are otherwise helpful in the Commission's decision-making process.
+The Commission should follow its precedent and accept the NYISO's answer in this instance.
+This